MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -ConnectionTimeout
-!!!
-Exchange Server 2010

-The ConnectionTimeout parameter specifies the maximum time that a connection can remain open, even if the connection is actively transmitting data.
-The default value for a Receive connector configured on a Hub Transport server is 10 minutes The default value for a Receive connector configured on an Edge Transport server is 5 minutes.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to specify a connection time-out of 5 minutes, enter 00.00:05:00.

-The value specified by the ConnectionTimeout parameter must be greater than the value specified by the ConnectionInactivityTimeout parameter.
-The valid input range for either parameter is from 00:00:01 through 1.00:00:00.

-!!!
-Exchange Server 2013

-The ConnectionTimeout parameter specifies the maximum time that a connection can remain open, even if the connection is actively transmitting data.
-The default value for a Receive connector configured on a Mailbox server is 10 minutes.
-The default value for a Receive connector configured on an Edge server is 5 minutes.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to specify a connection time-out of 5 minutes, enter 00.00:05:00.

-The value specified by the ConnectionTimeout parameter must be greater than the value specified by the ConnectionInactivityTimeout parameter.
-The valid input range for either parameter is from 00:00:01 through 1.00:00:00.

-!!!
-Exchange Server 2016

 The ConnectionTimeout parameter specifies the maximum time that the connection to the Receive connector can remain open, even if the connection is actively transmitting data.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.